Future design

 Study organization

-The Master's program is designed as a part-time course.
-The semester comprises three block courses lasting several days (Kickoff, Triple and Final), which take place from Thursday to Saturday in person at the Lucas Cranach Campus in Kronach.
-In addition, there are 12 further time slots that take place online every Friday afternoon during the semester.
+The Master's program is designed as a part-time course and is based on a clear structure: the semester comprises three attendance phases lasting several days (kick-off, triple and final), which take place from Thursday to Saturday at the Lucas Cranach Campus in Kronach.
+There are also twelve additional online sessions, each on Fridays from 14:00-18:00.

-Students therefore work on their projects throughout the semester and largely organize themselves.
-The students primarily meet at the Lucas Cranach Campus in Kronach for the attendance phases, but also at the project partner's institutions and companies on site if required.
+You will therefore work throughout the semester either on one of our external partners' projects or on your own start-up, largely organizing yourself in the process.
+During the on-campus phases, you will meet with your fellow students primarily at the Lucas Cranach Campus in Kronach, but also at the project partner's institutions and companies on site if required.

-The degree course takes a holistic approach and initially combines the subject areas of innovation, entrepreneurship and design.
+The Master's in Future Design takes a holistic approach and initially combines the subject areas of innovation, entrepreneurship and design:

-Compulsory elective subjects are aimed at an individualized and needs-oriented expansion of existing specialist expertise.
-The course is completed after 5 semesters with a Master's thesis.
+Compulsory elective subjects are aimed at an individualized and needs-oriented expansion of existing professional expertise.
+The course concludes after 5 semesters with a Master's thesis.

 Target group